ahilbers/calendar/README.md

 # calendar

-a website to track calendars, as a learning exercise
+A website to track calendars, as a learning exercise.